 Ride every carousel

 Carousels are so classically French that there’s even a museum dedicated to them in Paris.
 In fact, they’ve been in France for over four centuries – longer than the Republic itself has been in existence.
-Holidays in France with children can be filled as much with whimsy as with serious tourism.
+Holidays in France with children can be filled as much with whimsy as with serious tourism, so riding carousels should be at the top of your list of what to do in France with kids.

 You’ll find carousels in every city, town and village and they’re a universally cheap thrill – rarely more than 2-3€ for a ride, but sometimes only 1€.
 They make for a great break for both parents and kids during days that are otherwise packed with churches, museums and monuments.
 Want to sit with a coffee for a minute?
 Put the kids on a carousel!
 Kids complaining about too many grown up activities?
 Walk no more than two blocks, and let them ride!
 If you’re trying to plan toddler-friendly holidays in France, it doesn’t get any better than these simple joys.